 rule by clicking the Load values from Routing Via Style Rule button.
 Clicking this button will load the Preferred rule settings.

-Each set of stitching vias are added to a union, set the PCB panel to Unions mode to locate and examine the vias included in a via stitching set.
+Each set of stitching vias are added to a union, set the PCB panel to Unions mode to locate and examine the vias included in a a via stitching set.

 A stitching set can be removed by running the Tools » Via Stitching » Remove Via Stitching Group command, then clicking on any via in that set.